christian759/flet-ai-app/README.md

 Managing Tabs: Use the "Add Tab" button to create new tabs.
 Navigate between tabs by clicking on their respective buttons at the top of the interface.
 This feature allows you to explore different functionalities and manage tasks effectively.

 ### Contribution
 We welcome contributions to improve Assiste AI!
 If you have suggestions, improvements, or new features in mind, please open an issue or submit a pull request.
-Your feedback and contributions are vital for enhancing the functionality and user experience of Assiste AI.
+Your feedback and contributions are vital for enhancing the functionality and user experience of Flet AI.

 ### License
 This project is licensed under the MIT License.
 You can review the terms and conditions in the [LICENSE](LICENSE) file.

 ### Acknowledgments
-Thank you for exploring Assiste AI!
+Thank you for exploring Flet AI!
 We hope you find it as enjoyable and useful as we do.
 For more information and to explore the source code, visit the project repository.
 🌟 We look forward to your feedback and contributions.
 Happy chatting! 💬🚀